Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/vitals/vitals-prometheus-strategy.md

 With the above configuration, the Prometheus StatsD exporter will make available all metrics as provided by the [standard Vitals configuration](/enterprise/{{page.kong_version}}/admin-api/vitals/#vitals-metrics).

-Additionally, the exporter process makes available the default metrics exposed by the [Golang Prometheus client library](https://prometheus.io/docs/guides/go-application/).
-These are prefixed with `go_` and `process_` metric names.
+Additionally, the exporter process provides access to the default metrics exposed by the [Golang Prometheus client library](https://prometheus.io/docs/guides/go-application/).
+These metric names include the `go_` and `process_` prefixes.
 These data points are related specifically to the StatsD exporter process itself, not Kong.
 Infrastructure teams may find this data useful, but they are of limited value with respect to monitoring Kong behavior.